 It struggles in settings and ease of use.
 The design doesn’t hold up against modern VPNs, and the lack of control could mean a slow or blocked connection.
 Plus, the lack of a killswitch could expose your identity.

 While not a bad option, you can do much better for a little more cash.
-You can find other suggestions in our VPN reviews.

 What do you think of mySteganos Online Shield?
 Let us know in the comments below and, as always, thanks for reading.